winona-ui/winonareact/CONTRIBUTING.md

 # Standardization Across UI Versions

-All UI versions of Winona UI – including Angular (winonareact), React (WinonaReact), and Vue (WinonaVue) – maintain consistent file structures, functionalities, and feature implementations deliberately.
+All UI versions of Winona UI – including Angular (WinonaNG), React (WinonaReact), and Vue (WinonaVue) – maintain consistent file structures, functionalities, and feature implementations deliberately.
 The variations between versions are minimal, primarily revolving around ensuring that all versions offer the same visual UI components.

 If a UI component exists in one UI version, the same implementation shall be extended to the other UI versions, unless a superior alternative is proposed and accepted.